-Professor Graeme Aitken is the former Dean of Education and Social Work at the University of Auckland, a position he held from October 2008 to December 2017.
+Professor Graeme Aitken is the Professor of Education and Director of Educational Initiatives at the University of Auckland and former Dean of Education and Social Work at the University of Auckland, a position he held from October 2008 to December 2017.
 He was appointed to the university in 1996 as inaugural Director of Teacher Education after fourteen years as a secondary teacher and four years as a teacher educator.
 In 2001 he was awarded a Distinguished Teaching Award for his contribution to establishing the secondary teacher education programme at the university.

 Graeme is currently the Director of Educational Initiatives at the University of Auckland, where he chairs the university's Academic Units and Disciplinary Area External Review panels, and contributes to university teaching and learning projects.
 He is also the sponsor of the University's STEM Online NZ progrmme that supports the teaching of STEM subjects at senior secondary school.